QwikDev/astro/README.md

 This is when you may not have that many Qwik components compared to other JSX frameworks on the page.

-If you face any issues, please [post them on Github](https://github.com/QwikDev/astro/issues) and attempt the manual installation below.
+If you face any issues, [post them on Github](https://github.com/QwikDev/astro/issues) and attempt the manual installation below.

 ### Manual Installation